kodexa-labs/aws-eks-cdk/README.md

 please respond with Y

 This process will take some time,around 1/2 hour, to create the infrastructure.
-Note that the process will first show you the changes that will be made before making them. **You will see a Y/N prompt fairly quickly in the process showing the proposed changes.
+As stated directly above, the process will first show you the changes that will be made before making them. **You will see a Y/N prompt fairly quickly in the process showing the proposed changes.
 Press Y to continue.**
 All CDK changes will be made through a CloudFormation template.